Choose One Plurality, Ranked Choice, and STAR Voting

-THE OPTIONS: 3 VOTING SYSTEMS UNDER CONSIDERATION IN OREGON
+THE OPTIONS: THREE VOTING METHODS UNDER CONSIDERATION

-Instant Runoff Voting (IRV) is the most common method for counting Ranked Choice Voting (RCV) style ballots*.
-Voters rank candidates on the ballot in order of preference: 1st, 2nd, 3rd and sometimes more.
+Ranked Choice Voting (RCV): Invented 150 years ago, Instant Runoff Voting is the most commonly used method for counting Ranked Choice (RCV) style ballots*.
+Voters rank candidates on the ballot in order of preference: 1st, 2nd, 3rd, 4th, or more depending on logistical factors.
 If a candidate has a majority of first choice votes, that candidate wins.
 Otherwise, the candidate with the fewest first choice votes is eliminated.
-If your first choice is eliminated, your vote goes to your next choice if they haven’t been eliminated yet, and the process repeats in rounds until one candidate has a majority of the remaining ballots.
+If your first choice is eliminated, your vote goes to your next choice- if they haven’t been eliminated yet- and the process repeats in rounds until one candidate has a majority of the remaining ballots.

 HONESTY - Encourages and rewards honest voting: